 Gonds art journey to the world’s top museums

 Jangarh Singh Shyam, a world-famous Gond artist, used to draw on the walls of tribal huts.
-But his unwavering dedication to the heritage of Gond Art encouraged him to display this art in prestigious museums.
+However, his unwavering dedication to the heritage of Gond Art encouraged him to display this art in prestigious museums.
 Today, his family preserves his legacy.

 Gond Art and Modern India